bostrot/telegram-support-bot/README.md

 ## Help

+You can also ask this bot on Telegram: @bostrot_bot

 You are welcome to contribute with pull requests, bug reports, ideas and donations.
 Join the forum if you have any general purpose questions: [bostrot.com](https://www.bostrot.com)

 Bitcoin: [1ECPWeTCq93F68BmgYjUgGSV11XuzSPSeM](https://www.blockchain.com/btc/payment_request?address=1ECPWeTCq93F68BmgYjUgGSV11XuzSPSeM&currency=USD&nosavecurrency=true&message=Bostrot)